Glebsin/daily-challenge-widget/README.md

 4. make right colors for all number of days
 5. make a setting to change widget refresh time (now it updating once in 5min)
 6. make other statistic popup at hover
-7. make static width (max for 4 digits of days obviously)

 <sub>727</sub>